metio/terraform-provider-k8s/docs/data-sources/data_fluid_io_thin_runtime_v1alpha1_manifest.md

 Optional:

 - `args` (List of String) Arguments that will be passed to thinRuntime Fuse
-- `clean_policy` (String) CleanPolicy decides when to clean thinRuntime Fuse pods.
-Currently Fluid supports two policies: OnDemand and OnRuntimeDeleted OnDemand cleans fuse pod once the fuse pod on some node is not needed OnRuntimeDeleted cleans fuse pod only when the cache runtime is deleted Defaults to OnDemand
+- `clean_policy` (String) CleanPolicy decides when to clean thinRuntime Fuse pods.Currently Fluid supports two policies: OnDemand and OnRuntimeDeletedOnDemand cleans fuse pod once the fuse pod on some node is not neededOnRuntimeDeleted cleans fuse pod only when the cache runtime is deletedDefaults to OnDemand
 - `command` (List of String) Command that will be passed to thinRuntime Fuse
 - `env` (Attributes List) Environment variables that will be used by thinRuntime Fuse (see [below for nested schema](#nestedatt--spec--fuse--env))
 - `image` (String) Image for thinRuntime fuse